Kavya-mukthapuram/weather/README.md

-# 🌦 Weather App
+# 🌦 Weather

 A simple and beautiful weather application built with **HTML, CSS, and JavaScript** that fetches real-time weather data from the **OpenWeatherMap API**.
-This app allows users to search for any city and get live weather details including **temperature, description, humidity, and wind speed**.
+This  allows users to search for any city and get live weather details including **temperature, description, humidity, and wind speed**.

 ---